thecodesalim/lecture-planning-web-app/README.md

 Change the mysql credentials inside **config.js** to your settings before running **npm run initsql**

-On default both user and password are roots
+On default both user and password are root

       npm run initsql